ALive-research/Slicer-Liver/Docs/adr/0014-livermarkups-dissolution.md

   init-mode drop-back), free of `vtkSlicerMarkupsWidget::WidgetEvent Menu` / `populateContextMenu` constraints.

-Per-role glyph rendering wires through the four existing custom OpenGL mappers in `LiverMarkups/VTKWidgets/` (relocated to `LiverResections/ VTKWidgets/` alongside the widget):
+The four existing custom OpenGL mappers in `LiverMarkups/VTKWidgets/` relocate to `LiverResections/VTKWidgets/` alongside the widget:

 - `vtkOpenGLBezierResectionPolyDataMapper` — the surface.
 - `vtkOpenGLSlicingContourPolyDataMapper`,